federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-reporter-guide.md

 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all people impacted by the behavior and the people who reported that behavior will remain confidential, unless those individuals instruct us otherwise.

 The committee provides transparency reports about the incidents that occurred.
 Anonymized information from the incident you report may be included in transparency reports.
-Please see details in the GNOME online Code of Conduct committee [Procedure For Incident Response](LINK).
+Please see details in the GNOME Code of Conduct committee [Procedure For Incident Response](gnome-code-of-conduct-committee-procedures.md).

 ## Report Handling Procedure